NejRemeslnici/dump-cleaner/README.md

 - if the randomization works with a dictionary and that dictionary is updated, the cleaned data will change, too, and
 - if [uniqueness](#unique-values) of a column is requested, the randomization process is retried for that field until a unique value is found; this makes the randomization rely on the values of the previously encountered conflicting values and if _any_ of them changes in the source data, the final cleaned value changes, too.

+NOTE: The fact that the [RNG](https://en.wikipedia.org/wiki/Random_number_generation) seed is also dependent on the primary key has one more potentially undesired consequence: the same original value will be cleaned to different values in records with different primary keys, thus adding an artificial variance to the data.
+We will look into this issue in a future release.

 ## Configuration

 A basic DumpCleaner configuration file might look like this: